 - Remove the steaks from the heat and let sit for 8-10 minutes.

-- To serve, slice the steaks into .75-inch-thick slices, place on a hot plate, and drizzle with melted butter and fresh chopped parsley if desired.
+- To serve, slice the steaks into .75-inch-thick slices, place them on a hot plate, and drizzle with melted butter and fresh chopped parsley if desired.

 Whole Roasted Fish